microsoft/azure-devops-auth-samples/OAuthWebSample/README.md

 If everything is setup properly, Visual Studio Team Services will issue an access token and refresh token and both values will be displayed. **You should keep these values secret**.
 Also a new authorization will appear in [your profile page](https://app.vssps.visualstudio.com/Profile/View).

-With the access token you can invoke [Visual Studio Team Services REST APIs](https://www.visualstudio.com/docs/integrate/api/overview) by providing the access token in the Authorization header.
+With the access token you can invoke [Azure DevOps REST APIs](https://docs.microsoft.com/en-us/rest/api/vsts/?view=vsts-rest-4.1&viewFallbackFrom=vsts) by providing the access token in the Authorization header.

 ```
 Authorization: Bearer {access token}